 - Transbronchial biopsy can demonstrate the presence of non-caseating granulomata, giving a more accurate diagnosis.

 - For patients with suspected stage I or II (see 'Staging', below) pulmonary sarcoidosis undergoing tissue confirmation, the use of endosonographic nodal aspiration has been shown to provide greater diagnostic yield compared with bronchoscopic biopsy.

-- Fluorine-18 fluorodeoxyglucose (FDG) positron emission tomography (PET) can be used to assess inflammatory activity accurately in patients with unexplained, persistent, disabling symptoms without serological inflammatory activity, and can help to predict pulmonary deterioration at one year, and the pulmonary improvement expected after treatment.
+- Fluorine-18 fluorodeoxyglucose (FDG) positron emission tomography (PET) can be used to assess inflammatory activity accurately in patients with unexplained, persistent, disabling symptoms without serological inflammatory activity.
+It can help to predict pulmonary deterioration at one year and the pulmonary improvement expected after treatment.

 - Gallium scanning may be used to detect extrapulmonary disease and tends to reveal a 'lambda' pattern.